 The Junta of the Colonels

 Ioannidis was undone on July 15, 1974, when he attempted to execute a coup on Cyprus in an effort to unite the island with Greece (a political ideal called "enosis" long held by factions in Cyprus and Greece), and to exclude the governor ("Ethnarch") of the island, Greek Orthodox Archbishop Makarios.
-This disastrous effort against Makarios was used as a pretext by the Turkish military to invade Cyprus on July 20th, as Turkey was a guarantor of the 1960 Cypriot constitution.
+The two-stage plan only moved through the first stage when the action was used as a pretext by the Turkish military to invade Cyprus on July 20th, as Turkey was a guarantor of the 1960 Cypriot constitution and had threatened a military occupation "solution" in the past.
 Though Ioannidis mobilized Greek forces for war, he never committed them, and worked hard to prevent angry Greek army forces in Thrace from crossing the Evros river into Turkey proper (according to Taki Theodoracopulos’ book Upheaval in Greece, 1978, Caratzas Brothers).
 Alternatively, it is claimed that Ioannidis commanded the Thrace commanders to cross the Evros, though they refused (according to William H. McNeill's Metamorphosis of Greece since World War II, University of Chicago Press, 1978, page 132).

 On July 23, 1974, President Phaidon Gizikis announced the effort to form a coalition government.
 That night, 67-year old ex-Premier Constantine Karamanlis returned from self-imposed exile in Paris (Karamanlis had fled Greece after the 1963 election of the Center Union under George Papandreou), and was sworn in at 4:15 a.m.
 The problematic political revival of democracy in Greece was under way.